 Where a section of the Works does not comply with the requirements of the specification and the Project Drawings (including requirements for inspection and testing), the Contractor shall submit a non-conformance report detailing the non-conformance and the proposed rectification method for approval.
-Where deemed necessary, the non-conformance report may be reviewed and/or inspected by the relevant consultant(s).
+Where deemed necessary, the non-conformance report must be reviewed and/or inspected by the relevant consultant(s).

 4.8.8 Manufacturers Data Report (MDR)